-It may seem hard to believe now in the heat of August, but fall is right around the corner.
+It may seem hard to believe now in the heat of the summer, but fall is right around the corner.
 We’ve compiled some of our favorite fall destinations for you to explore this autumn.

 1. Bavaria, Germany